[This post was originally published on 26th Oct 2020. It has been updated on 12th April 2022.]

 - Triggered send: Automated emails that SFMC sends in response to a specific subscriber action, such as submitting a form

-Now that you know how to create an email campaign in Salesforce Marketing Cloud, let’s take a look at the process to implement and send your first email campaign.
+Now that you know how to create an email campaign in Salesforce Marketing Cloud, let’s take a look at the process to implement and send your first email in Salesforce campaign management:

 Step-By-Step Process To Create Your First Email Campaign In Salesforce Marketing Cloud